Obijime – Introductory information

 This picture shows the most important types of obijime that a kimono-insider should know:

-- Hiragumi-Obijime are woven, flat und between 0,6 cm and 1 cm in width.
+- Hiragumi-Obijime are braided, flat und between 0,6 cm and 1 cm in width.

 - Marugumi-Obijime are braided, have a round profile and average at about 0,5 cm to 1 cm in width.